itzsarim/zappos/README.md

 ###This project is a coding challenge for zappos.com

-###This a responsive web application optimised for mobile.
+###This is a responsive web application optimised for mobile.

 ###It uses zappos API to make RESTful calls and get product details from zappos servers.
 It uses angular.js for the front-end interface, node.js for the server and mongodb for storing data.